 Generally, two things can happen to hard drives:

 Physical Destruction.
-Typically, hard drives are destroyed when: a) Expired PC's are broken down for recycling; b) A customer insists they be destroyed; c) A hard drive is defective and cannot be erased using software.
+Typically, hard drives are destroyed when: a) Expired PC's are broken down for recycling; b) A customer insists they be destroyed; c) A hard drive is defective and cannot be erased using the software.

 Data Erasure Using Software.
 Hard drives destined for Refurbishment are erased of all previous user-data.
-Use of specialized software certified to Department of Defense Standards make you feel comfortable that confidential information remains confidential.
+Use of specialized software certified to Department of Defense Standards makes you feel comfortable that confidential information remains confidential.

-NCMSS offers both onsite data eradication and on-site hard drive shredding.
+DRM offers both onsite data eradication and on-site hard drive shredding.
 Prior to leaving your facility, our technician provides a detailed report of what was erased or physically destroyed, by; make, model, and serial number.
 You will also receive your Certificate of Destruction at that time.

-NCMSS offers three options:
+DRM offers three options: